JensKrumsieck/porphystruct.org/content/docs/batch-processing.md

 ### Batch Processing

 In the **Working Directory** field, choose your Structure Directory.
 The Label "Number of Files" will refresh automatically, so you should see how many supported files are found in that folder.
 The **Include Subfolders** option does exactly that, including structures from all subfolders.
-Choose whether you want to simulate with the **Extended Basis** and pick your Macrocyclic Framework. **NOTE: All Structures in that folder MUST be from the same Macrocycle Type.** Click start and the processing begins.
+Choose whether you want to simulate with the **Extended Basis**.
+Click start and the processing begins.
 Sometimes there will be errors, like e.g. there is only half of the molecule in the cif-File (rather common).
 These files will be listed afterwards in your folder as Text File with the name: `FailedItems[Date].txt`.
 Example: `FailedItems2022-03-04-11-36-50.txt`.

 ![Started Processing](/uploads/batchstarted.png)